Fiach-Dubh/BITCOIN-YouTube/README.md

 Who We Are:

 Bitcoin community volenteers and educaters.
+Our main base of operations is r/bitcoin.

 Strategy: